svegalopez/Create-app.yaml-Action/README.md

 # Create Google App Engine yaml file

 This action creates an app.yaml (or however you name it) file to be used with Google App Engine when deploying via Github Actions.
 It creates the file and saves it to your desired location.
+The file is populated with env variables that you pass when calling the action from a Github Actions workflow.
+This allows you to exclude your app.yaml file from source control, which is a more secure way to work.

 ## Inputs